We are the most highly rated Suboxone Clinic in the Indianapolis

 Reality: Expert practitioners have different theories on how long Suboxone treatment should last for, but there is no evidence to support the claim that Suboxone should be taken for a short period of time as opposed to being maintained on it for the long term, just as a person would manage their diabetes with insulin for the long term.

-Self-pay is available for our Suboxone clinic
+Self-pay is available for our Suboxone clinic in Indianapolis

-Self Paying Option is available, We proudly accept these patients for Suboxone treatment.
+Self Paying Option is available, we proudly accept these patients for Suboxone treatment.

 No Appointment?
 No Problem

-We accept all Walk-ins for Suboxone Clinic
+We accept all Walk-ins at our Suboxone Clinic Indianapolis

 Addiction is one of the most serious medical conditions that can be termed deadly.
 Anyone can become an opioid addiction victim regardless of their lifestyles.
 If you are in need of a walk in clinic for opiate withdrawal or looking for a Suboxone doctor in Indianapolis for you or a loved one, it is highly advisable that you identify a reliable and compassionate doctor.
 International Family Medicine Walk-In & Urgent Care offers the best care to all our patients who visit our urgent care medical center.
 The health and well-being of our patients is our core concern and we offer our quality and reliable services to people living in Indianapolis and the neighboring counties.
 For more information about our services